Dherse/masterproef/content/4_phos.typ

 #figurex(
     kind: raw,
+    title: [ Example of name stripping and type inference in @phos ],
     caption: [
         Example of name stripping and type inference in @phos, showing the process of name stripping and type inference, using the example from @lst_desug_ex.
 All nodes are annotated with their type, all variables, arguments, function names, etc. have been renamed with an ID shown here as `$n`, where `n` is a number.